top of page

 The father waketh for the daughter, when no man knoweth; and the care for her taketh away sleep: when she is young, lest she pass away the flower of her age; 10 In her virginity, lest she should be defiled and gotten with child in her father's house…11 Keep a sure watch over a shameless daughter, lest she make thee a laughingstock to thine enemies, and a byword in the city, and a reproach among the people, and make thee ashamed before the multitude.

-• A man who has a shameless daughter (struggling with the spirits of Fornication and Deciet), has to keep watch over her body lest she shame him (and herself) by getting herself defiled in her youth:
+• A man who has a shameless daughter (struggling with the spirits of Fornication and Deceit), has to keep watch over her body lest she shame him (and herself) by getting herself defiled in her youth:

 Sir 26:9, 11